danchoi/ascii-flatten/README.md

 ## Code generation

-The code for `asciiFlatten` is generated using the `build.sh` script in the project directory.
+The code for this package is generated using the `build.sh` script in the project directory.